 If you want to improve running efficiency and become a faster runner: then pay attention to your running symmetry.
 That’s the findings of a recent study, published in the International Journal of Exercise Science.

-What is running symmetry?
 At the most basic level symmetry refers to something that’s the same, or equal, on both sides.
-If we, relate this to running, then the easiest way to think of symmetry is to apply force equally on the left and right sides of our body.
+If we relate this to running, then the easiest way to think of symmetry is the ability to apply force equally on the left and right sides of our body.

-Running symmetry is important for three main reasons:
+Running symmetry is important for three major reasons:

 - Lower risk of injury